Chapter 1 Introductory Statistics in R

 Two useful sampling distributions: Normal and \(t\)

-You should be very familiar with normal distributions and \(t\)-distributions from your introductory statistics course.
+You should be very familiar with Normal distributions and \(t\)-distributions from your introductory statistics course.
 In particular, both serve as useful sampling distributions to describe the behavior of the sample mean \(\bar{x}\) as an estimator for a population mean \(\mu\).
 We briefly review them here.

 The normal distribution serves as a good sampling distribution model for the sample mean \(\bar{x}\) because of the powerful Central Limit Theorem, which states that if \(n\) is sufficiently large, the sampling distribution of \(\bar{x}\) will be approximately normal, regardless of the shape of the distribution of the original parent population from which you collect your sample (when making a few assumptions).

-counts up the number of standard error units between the true value of \(\mu\) and its sample estimate \(\bar{x}\); it can be thought of as the standardized distance between a true mean value and its sample mean estimate.
-If the original population was normally distributed, then the quantity \(t_0\) will possess the \(t\)-distribution with \(n - 1\) degrees of freedom.
-Degrees of freedom is the only parameter of a \(t\)-distribution.
-Notationally, we indicate this by writing \(t_0 \sim t(\textrm{df})\).
+The formula given by \[t_0 = \frac{\bar{x}-\mu}{{SE}_{\bar{x}}}\] counts the number of standard error units between the true value of \(\mu\) and its sample estimate \(\bar{x}\); it can be thought of as the standardized distance between a sample mean estimate and the true mean value.
+If the original population was normally distributed, then the quantity \(t_0\) will follow the Students’ \(t\)-distribution with \(n - 1\) degrees of freedom.
+The degrees of freedom is the only parameter of a \(t\)-distribution.

 Overlayed distribution functions showing the relationship between a standard normal distribution and that of a $t$ distribution with 3, 5 and 10 degrees of freedom.
 As the degrees of freedom increases, the $t$ distribution becomes more *normal*

-Figure 1.9: Overlayed distribution functions showing the relationship between a standard normal distribution and that of a \(t\) distribution with 3, 5 and 10 degrees of freedom.
+Figure 1.11: Overlayed distribution functions showing the relationship between a standard normal distribution and that of a \(t\) distribution with 3, 5 and 10 degrees of freedom.
 As the degrees of freedom increases, the \(t\) distribution becomes more normal

 The \(t\)-distribution is usually the relevant sampling distribution when we use a sample mean \(\bar{x}\) to make inferences about the corresponding population mean \(\mu\).
 Later in the course, the need to make more complicated inferences will require us to develop different sampling distribution models to facilitate the statistics involved.
 These will be presented as needed.